linuxboot/book/implementation/README.md

 for 16M kernels.
 With TFTP it's very slow and TFTP won't work with initramfs much large than 32MiB.
 Most LinuxBoot shops use or are transitioning to HTTP.

-Note: Boot images require a kernel(bzImage) + an initramfs + a command line.
+Note: Boot images require a kernel (e.g. `bzImage`) + an initramfs + a command line.
 They can be loaded as three pieces or compiled and loaded as one piece, as described in this section.

 ### Step 2: read & write the flash